tiannian/dusty/README.md

 # DustyLang

-Dustylang is a self bootstraped, powerful, widely, safety and high speed program language.
+Dustylang is a self bootstrap, powerful, widely, safety and high speed program language.

 ## Modes